 Why Do Cats Massage Their Owners? – Final Thoughts

 Why do cats like to knead their owners?
 It’s largely still a mystery.
-No one really knows what makes cats knead their owners or knead at all, but it’s believed to be instinct from kittenhood and it can mean many things.
+No one knows what makes cats knead their owners or knead at all, but it’s believed to be instinct from kittenhood and can mean many things.

 Cat owners should know by now that their kitties offer some funny traits that they adore exhibiting.
 From purring to kneading, our furry pals make our lives much more delightful, filled with entertainment and love.